 F.J. served as the Logistics Officer (Ensign) at the General Headquarters of Taiwan Navy from 2002 to 2004.
 From 2004 to 2006, he worked as a research assistant at the Institute of Statistical Science, Academia Sinica, Taiwan.
 He served as an assistant researcher and adjunct lecturer at the Department of Information Management, CCIT from 2006 to 2007.
 From 2011 to 2012, he worked as a postdoctoral fellow at National Tsing Hua University and National Chiao Tung University.
-Having worked as a visiting postdoctoral research fellow with the NSC Fellowship at Warwick Business School, UK for the entire year 2012, he joined UTS as the Lecturer in Operational Research in February 2013.
+Having worked as a visiting postdoctoral research fellow with the NSC Fellowship at Warwick Business School in the UK for the entire year 2012, he joined UTS as the Lecturer (Level B, Assistant Professorship equivalency in the North American system) in Operational Research in February 2013.

 - Former Guest Editor, "Deep Learning Techniques for Agronomy Applications", Agronomy (ISSN 2073-4395) (SCI, IF=2.259, JCR Q1)

 - Former Guest Editor, "Applications of Internet of Things", Symmetry (ISSN 2073-8994) (SCI, IF=2.143, JCR Q2)